 - Preheat the oven to 350°F. Line a 6-cup muffin tin with liners and lightly spray them with oil.
 Foil liners work best.

-- In a large bowl, whisk the eggs, yogurt, melted butter, stevia, and vanilla.
+- In a large bowl, whisk the eggs, Greek yogurt, melted butter, stevia, and vanilla.

 - Mix in the almond flour, followed by the protein powder, and finally, the baking powder.
-Whisk until very smooth.
+Mix until smooth.

 - Fold in the chocolate chips, reserving 24 chocolate chips to sprinkle on the muffins.